Evanna456/Csharp-256Color/README.md

 ## Author's Notes

-Well somebody asked if it's possible in C#, so I fiddled around.
+Well somebody asked if it's possible in C#, so I fiddled around and I'm keeping this in case another one asked again.

 ## License